-Audrey Lane Cockett is a spoken word poet, artistic director, soundscape artist, film producer, and artistic director based in Treaty 7 land, Calgary AB.
-Her work is rooted in wild, both outside and in.
-Through her work in education, film, soundscape, and poetry she is a passionate advocate for mental health awareness, social equality, love, and care for the natural world.
+Audrey Lane Cockett is a spoken word poet, artistic director, soundscape artist, filmmaker, and artistic director based in Treaty 7 land, Calgary AB.
+Their work is rooted in wild, both outside and in.
+Through their work in education, film, soundscape, and poetry they are a passionate advocate for mental health awareness, social equality, love, and care for the natural world.

-She is a poetic educator, working with schools to create and perform poetry.
-She is also an outdoor educator teaching students about the natural world from K-12 in the Elbow River Valley.
+They are a poetic educator, working with schools and youth and organizations to create and perform poetry.
+They are also an outdoor ecology educator teaching students and individuals about the natural world.

 Audrey Lane also delivers programming and workshops that blend science and art in order to deepen our understandings of each.
-She believes art is an avenue for strengthening community, education, and connection to place.
+They believe art is an avenue for strengthening community, education, and connection to place.

-She directed and produced the video series 'Wild Constructs' (presented by Weaselhead Park Preservation Society), as well as creating shows such as 'Weaselhead Soundscapes' and a 360 degree, VR immersive installation that was featured in the Beakerhead Festival, 'Surface Tension' in Ignite Festival, and 'Outside In' in Swallow A Bicycles series Discomfort Lab.
+Audrey Lane directed and produced the video series 'Wild Constructs', as well as creating shows such as 'Weaselhead Soundscapes' and a 360 degree, VR immersive installation that was featured in the Beakerhead Festival, 'Surface Tension' in Ignite Festival, and 'Outside In' in Swallow A Bicycles series Discomfort Lab.

-She is an alumnus of the Banff Centre’s Spoken Word Program, the Canadian Wilderness Artist Residency, and was co-captain of Calgary’s 2017 Slam Poetry Team that represented and placed 6th nationally.
-Her work has been published in the Journal of Wild Culture, Oratorealis, and Fight Evil With Poetry Press as well as featured in musical albums such as the poetry/opera fusion in the album ‘Expect the Unexpected’ by Michelle Minke.
+They are an alumnus of the Banff Centre’s Spoken Word Program, the Canadian Wilderness Artist Residency, and was co-captain of Calgary’s 2017 Slam Poetry Team that represented and placed 6th nationally.
+Their work has been published in the Journal of Wild Culture, Oratorealis, and Fight Evil With Poetry Press as well as featured in musical albums such as the poetry/opera fusion in the album ‘Expect the Unexpected’ by Michelle Minke.